chime-frb-open-data/chime-frb-open-data.github.io/docs/voevents-faq.md

     The service requires a (free) subscription that can be requested [here](https://chime-frb.ca/voevents).

 ??? help "We just received a VOEvent, is it a FRB?"
-    Not every alert will represent a true FRB since alerts are published in real-time, they are only verified by a human afterwards.
-To check the status of a particular alert, it is best to reach out to CHIME/FRB by opening a GitHub issue [here](https://github.com/chime-frb-open-data/community/issues).
+    Not every alert will represent a true FRB!
+Because alerts are published in real-time they are only verified by a human after you reveive the VOEvent.
+To check the status of a particular alert, join or start a discussion [here](https://github.com/chime-frb-open-data/community/discussions).

 ??? help "We used the service for follow-up observations, what should we do next?"
     We ask that you cite any CHIME/FRB VOEvents that were used to trigger your follow-up observations by their VOEvent IVORN and in addition cite the usage of the Service with the following statement: